Working conditions

 Contracts have been written by Muthoga Gaturu & Advocates in accordance with the Working Law of Kenya 2007.

-Karen Blixen Camp respects workers’ rights to join a union.
+Workers rights to join an association and to bargain: Karen Blixen Camp respects workers’ rights to join a union.
 5 staff members have been democratically elected to speak on behalf of the staff.
 At least once a month, a meeting between the management and the staff is held whereby staff is able to raise questions or concerns.

 Staff is also encouraged to formally negotiate salary and terms of employment at least once a year.
 In case of any misinterpretation between the individual staff member and the management, the company responds to the chosen labor union with attention to resolve the matter.